VLSIDA/OpenRAM/docs/source/basic_setup.md

 ## Sky130 Setup

-To install [Sky130], you must have open\_pdks installed in $PDK\_ROOT.
-We highly recommend that you use the version tagged in the Makefile as others have not been verified.
-To install this automatically, you can run:
+To install [Sky130], you can run:

 ```
 cd $HOME/OpenRAM
-make pdk
+make sky130-pdk
 ```

+This will use volare to get the PDK.

 > **Note**: If you don't have Magic installed, you need to install and activate
 > the conda environment before running this command.
 You can run:
 >